vcz-fr/TheFollowUp/_posts/2012/05/2012-05-14-nokia-lumia-autonomy-vs-performance.md

     url: "https://www.silicon.fr/lumia-windows-phone-nokia-multicoeur-74553.html"
     dead: false

-tweet: "Less performance for more autonomy?
+message: "Less performance for more autonomy?
 That is an odd trade-off for the next Nokia Lumia."
 ---